Towing - A Sea Kayakers Guide

 • Does it float?

-• The length of line should be adjustable and it should be possible to extend the line either with another line or, where the system allows e.g. daisy-chaining, releasing more line.
-In a following sea the towline must be long enough to prevent the towed kayaks surfing into the
+• The length of the line should be adjustable and it should be possible to extend the line either with another line or, where the system allows e.g. daisy-chaining, releasing more line.
+In a following sea, the towline must be long enough to prevent the towed kayaks surfing into the

 back of the towing kayak.
 Approximately 1.5 boat lengths up to 3 boat lengths.

 A kayak mounted towline reduces the strain on the paddler, it is usually fitted by means of a fairlead (eye) and a jamming cleat fixed on